-- Protective helmets can help if seizures have been causing sudden drops or fall that may cause a head injury.
+- Protective helmets can help if seizures have been causing sudden drops or falls that may cause a head injury.
 To determine the best type of helmet, speak with a health care provider and consider the specific seizure behaviors.
 If a person with LGS often falls forward, a helmet with a faceguard is needed.
 If they fall backward, the back of the head needs adequate protection.
 You will also want a helmet that is comfortable and that allows adequate ventilation so that it does not cause overheating.

 Seizure monitoring devices